serhatarslan-hub/cs244-ICW_testing/README.md

 [ to do: brief description of Padhye & Floyd method ]

-The paper was published in 2001 which is when the Internet world was so much different that how it is today.
+The paper [Padhye, Floyd 01]  was published in 2001, when the Internet world was so much different that how it is today, in order to provide a survey that presents the general behavior of TCP implementations.
+Since TCP had many user-configurable parameters, fairness and stability concerns were tried to be addressed via the obtained diverity vs. standardization results.
+Such results could help us understand the current big picture of the Internet which then could be interpreted when designing simulations or even new systems.

 With the paper, authors present their TCP Behavior Inference Tool (TBIT) which performs six different tests on publicly available web servers to understand their choice of behavior.

-We implement this method in python using scapy, a library for constructing, sending and receiving raw IP-layer packets.
-We rely on the common Linux tool `iptables` to set up firewall rules for our test.
+Those tests can be listed as initial value of congestion window (ICW), congestion control algorithm (CCA), conformant congestion control (CCC), selective acknowledgements (SACK), time wait duration, and response to ECN.
+Our reproduction focuses solely on the ICW tests which aim to estimate the initial congestion window size of web servers throughout the Internet.

 ## Reproduction Philosophy